Any Luxembourg company :

 The Luxembourg-based mother company has to hold at least 51% of the subsidiary’s share capital, either directly or indirectly over the whole period over which the financing is granted.
 The subsidiary has to be incorporated as a commercial company.

 The loans are aimed at co-financing Luxembourg-based companies establishing themselves abroad as part of their development strategy.

-Production equipment and buildings used for a professional purposes, as well as the acquisition of equity stakes done in order to gain control over an existing company are eligible costs.
+Production equipment and buildings used for a professional purpose, as well as the acquisition of equity stakes done in order to gain control over an existing company are eligible costs.

 Evaluation of applications